Chapter 1 - The Encounter

 It’s him! she exclaimed in her thoughts.
 Has he been following me this whole time?

 It may have sounded stalker-ish, but her heart leaped in thrill.

-She stepped out of the main door, wanting to talk to him, but when the next car passed by, he disappeared like he was a ghost.
+She stepped out of the main door, wanting to talk to him, but when the next car passed by, he quickly disappeared.

-Confused by the events during the day, she then remembered the words written on the paper and immediately, her heart ached and tears streamed down her cheeks again.
+Confused by the events during the day, she then remembered the words written in the paper and immediately, tears streamed down her cheeks again.